Back to Insights

 Failed AI projects create damage beyond direct technology spending:

-Average failed project costs: millions of dollars in direct spending, with large enterprises losing $7+ million per failed initiative.
+Direct cost of a failed project: typically millions of dollars in direct spending, with large enterprises losing far more per failed initiative.
 Organizations with multiple failures burn tens of millions.

 Damaged credibility: Repeated failures create organizational cynicism.
 After two high-profile AI collapses, a Singapore healthcare provider couldn't secure internal buy-in for genuinely valuable digital health initiatives.
 The organization developed antibodies against innovation.